 We have adopted a dividend reinvestment plan that will provide for reinvestment of our dividends and other distributions on behalf of our shareholders that elect to opt in to such plan.
 We may distribute taxable dividends that are payable in part in our shares.
 Taxable shareholders receiving such dividends will be required to include the full amount of the dividend as ordinary income (or as long-term capital gain or qualified dividend income to the extent such distribution is properly reported as such) to the extent of our current and accumulated earnings and profits for U.S. federal income tax purposes.
 The tax rate for ordinary income will vary depending on a shareholder's particular characteristics.
 For individuals, the top marginal federal ordinary income tax rate effective beginning in 2018 is 37%.
-To the extent distributions generally will be eligible for a maximum qualified dividend federal tax rate of 20%.
-However, in this regard, it is anticipated that distributions paid by us will generally our realized net long-term capital gains in excess of realized net short-term capital losses) properly reported by us as "capital gain dividends" will be taxable to a U.S. shareholder as long-term capital gains currently at a maximum federal tax rate of 20%.
+To the extent distributions paid by us to non-corporate shareholders (including individuals) are attributable to dividends from U.S. corporations and certain qualified foreign corporations, such distributions generally will be eligible for a maximum qualified dividend federal tax rate of 20%.
+However, in this regard, it is anticipated that distributions paid by us will generally out be attributable to such dividends and, therefore, generally will not qualify for the preferential federal tax rate.
+Distributions of our net capital gains (which is generally our realized net long-term capital gains in excess of realized net short-term capital losses) properly reported by us as "capital gain dividends" will be taxable to a U.S. shareholder as long-term capital gains currently at a maximum federal tax rate of 20%.